Social inhibition: Social anxiety disorder

-Reduction
+Factors that reduce social inhibition

 Alcohol consumption

 Social inhibition can be lowered by a few different factors, one of them being alcohol.
 Alcohol consumption can be seen to lower inhibitions in both men and women.
 Social inhibitions generally act to control or affect the way that one conducts themselves in a social setting.
 By lowering inhibitions alcohol can work to increase social behaviors either negatively or positively.
 Importantly, one must remember that the higher the dosage of alcohol, the greater the damage it will cause to inhibitory control.

-By lowering inhibitions, alcohol can cause social behaviors such as aggression, self disclosure, and violent acts.
+By lowering inhibitions, alcohol can cause social behaviors such as aggression, self-disclosure, and violent acts.
 Researchers have suggested that situational cues used to inhibit social behaviors are not perceived the same way after someone consumes enough alcohol to qualify them as drunk: "interacting parties who are impaired by alcohol are less likely to see justifications for the other's behavior, are thus more likely to interpret the behavior as arbitrary and provocative, and then, having less access to inhibiting cues and behavioral standards, are more likely to react extremely."
 This idea of increased extreme social behaviors is believed to come as a result of lowered inhibitions after consuming alcohol.
 Alcohol can lower inhibitions for a number of reasons, it can reduce one's self-awareness, impair perceptual and cognitive functioning, allows for instigator pressures to have more influence over an individual, and can reduce one's ability to read inhibitory social cues and standards of conduct.

 When attempting to examine the effects that alcohol consumption has on social inhibition researchers found that after being provoked sober individuals used inhibiting cues, such as the innocence of the instigator and the severity of the retaliation to control their response to the aggressive provocation.
 However, the researchers found that an intoxicated individual did not have these same inhibitions and, as a result, exhibited more extreme behaviors of retaliated aggression to the provocation without processing information they would normally consider about the situation.
 On average, drunken individuals exhibited more aggression, self-disclosure, risk taking behaviors, and laughter than sober individuals.
 Extreme behaviors are not as common in sober individuals because they are able to read inhibitory cues and social conduct norms that drunken individuals are not as inclined to consider.
 These negative social behaviors, then, are a result of lowered social inhibitions.